FabianDean/bmi_app/README.md

 A simple and straightforward way to calculate body-mass-index (BMI).

 ## Features
-* Calculate BMI using imperial (lbs & ft/in) and metric (kg & cm) units.
+* Calculate BMI using imperial (lbs & in) and metric (kg & cm) units.
-* Display calculated BMI on chart
+* Display calculated BMI on a chart
-* Stores 10 most recently calculated BMIs on device
+* Store the last 10 results locally

 ### Developed by Fabian Dean
 [fabiandean.dev](https://fabiandean.dev "Home")